 2. Share on social media

-In addition to featuring testimonials on your website, you should also share them to your social media pages.
-You can include a testimonial within a text post on Facebook, but you might want to consider creating a graphic template for your testimonials so that you can share them as images to visual platforms like Instagram and Pinterest.
-You’ll also want to include captions to provide context for the testimonial.
+In addition to featuring customer testimonials on your website, you should also share them to your social media pages.
+You could simply display testimonials as a text post on Facebook or LinkedIn, but you might also want to consider creating a graphic template for your testimonials so that you can share them as images to visual platforms like Instagram and Pinterest.
+You could even come up with different graphic styles for different types of testimonials – one for business owners, one for popular influencers, one for bloggers in your niche, and so on.
+You’ll also want to include captions to provide context for the testimonial with a link to the single testimonial page on your site so social media users can read the full customer story.

 3. Record video testimonials